 The State Water Board is administering the listing process for all waters assessed during the 2020-2022 listing cycle, in accordance with Section 6.2 of the Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) list.
 In accordance with the final resolution of Earth Law Center v.
 State Water Resources Control Board (Sacramento Superior Court Case No. 34-2017-80002726), this list will satisfy the State Water Board’s obligation to submit the list for both the 2020 cycle and the 2022 cycle.
 Upon approval of the 303(d) list portion of the 2020-2022 Integrated Report by the State Water Board, the California Integrated Report is submitted to U.S. EPA, which may make changes to the 303(d) list before it approves the final 303(d) list for California.

-For the 2020-2022 California Integrated Report, the Central Coast, Central Valley, and San Diego Water Board regions are “on cycle” for assessment.
+For the 2020-2022 California Integrated Report, the Central Coast, Central Valley, and San Diego Regional Water Board regions are “on cycle” for assessment.
 All readily available data and information from waterbodies in these regions were considered.
 In addition, all readily available data and information from several waterbodies in the Colorado River Basin region were considered as “off cycle” assessments.

-The 2020-2022 Integrated Report updates the 2018 Integrated Report.
-The updates are based on data and information collected from surface waterbodies (rivers, streams, lakes, bays, estuaries, enclosed lagoons, and coastal waters) located in the aforementioned regions.
-The updates include changes to the 303(d) list and, pursuant to CWA Section 305(b), describe the extent to which surface waters in California are supporting beneficial uses.
+The 2020-2022 Integrated Report revises the 2018 Integrated Report.
+The revisions are based on data and information collected from surface waterbodies (rivers, streams, lakes, bays, estuaries, enclosed lagoons, and coastal waters) located in the aforementioned regions.
+The revisions include changes to the 303(d) list and, pursuant to CWA Section 305(b), describe the extent to which surface waters in California are supporting beneficial uses.

 This staff report provides background on the methods used to compile and assess the data.
 Surface water data were downloaded from the California Environmental Data Exchange Network (“CEDEN”) and National Water Quality Monitoring Portal for assessment.
 Data sources include the Water Boards’ Surface Water Ambient Monitoring Program (“SWAMP”) and other monitoring programs; other state agencies such as the Department of Fish and Wildlife and the Department of Pesticide Regulation; federal agencies such as the U.S. Geological Service and U.S. EPA; Tribes; and local watershed groups.